 If you can’t find anything you can then pose your search as a question to be answered by users with that area set as their interest or knowledge specialty.

-There’s potential here for a lot of canny SEO work and organic link building.
+There’s potential here for a lot of canny SEO work and organic link-building (franchise marketing experts have been using Quora for a while now).
 It’s worth a look.

-Dogpile’s offering is that it gathers search results from all other major search engine and curates and presents them on its own SERP.
+Dogpile’s offering is that it gathers search results from all other major search engines and curates and presents them on its own SERP.

 Critically it also removes all ads.
 This means you can pull results from all the big players to get a comprehensive result for your query.